melee-matchups/melee-matchups.github.io/matchup-notes/marth.md

 ## Throw Follow ups
 Mix up between F-Throw and U-Throw, their DIs are different for each other.
 F-Throw / D-Throw is really good at the corner, as DI in will kill them, but DI-ing out will set up for a mxi up edge guard, witch the Marth on stage can just wait and react to.
+If the other Marth DI's out on u-throw, you can get a F-Air / U-Air; You can also call out the DI for the F-Air / U-Air after the U-Throw and instead to a N-Air.

 ### Low %
 F-Throw -> Re-Grab